Water, Sanitation & Hygiene

 MAKE a sand filter to clean dirty water.

-MAKE a map of water supplies in our community and whether it is safe to drink or not.
+MAKE a map of water supplies in their community and whether it is safe to drink or not.

-BUILD a drying rack for cooking pots and our plates so they can dry in the sun.
+BUILD a drying rack for cooking pots and plates so they can dry in the sun.

 MAKE a play about where germs like to hide.

-HOW do we keep our hands clean and free from germs?
+HOW do they keep their hands clean and free from germs?

-DO we have soap to use for washing hands at home?
+DO they have soap to use for washing hands at home?

 HOW much does soap cost at the local shop?

-WHERE do germs come from, where they live and how do they spread?
+WHERE do germs come from?
+Where do they live?
+How do they spread?

 HOW do flies live, eat and breed?